-Source: The 2024 Book of Discipline of The United Methodist Church, Part III Doctrinal Standards and Our Theological Task ¶ 105.
+Source: The 2016 Book of Discipline, Part III Doctrinal Standards and Our Theological Task ¶ 105.
+IV. - Our Theological Task

 Access information about

 13 United Methodist

 theological schools

 NORTH AMERICAN ASSOCIATION OF METHODIST SCHOOLS, COLLEGES, AND UNIVERSITIES

 The North American Association of Methodist Schools, Colleges, and Universities (NAAMSCU) is a voluntary association for presidents/CEOs who lead United Methodist-related educational institutions.
 For an educational institution to be eligible for NAAMSCU membership, its primary campus must be in the United States, Canada or a country within the Caribbean region.